 “We respond to make sure everything is flowing so the firefighters don’t have to worry about water supply and can focus on the job at hand,” he said.

-That supply includes a water system of 3,000 miles of water pipe and 19,000 hydrants, as well as 30 underground treated water storage tanks throughout Denver Water’s service area.
-Six in-house hydrant mechanics work to keep those hydrants in top condition.
+That supply includes a water system of 3,000 miles of water pipe and 21,000 hydrants, as well as more than 30 underground treated water storage tanks throughout Denver Water’s service area.
+Denver Water also has in-house hydrant mechanics who keep those hydrants in top condition.

 “We are not just here to provide drinking water,” said Arnie Strasser, Denver Water’s manager of treated water planning.
 “We are also here to keep people safe.”